 This is a tie for two reasons.
 First of all, I think there are two different kinds of travelers who could be looking for duffles, and I want to give both of you the best option.
 Second, these two bags are so different I don’t know that they should even be in the same class.

-First, the Cenzo Leather Weekender Bag: This bag is everything that style should be.
+First, the Bluboon Weekender Duffle: This bag is everything that style should be.
 It’s versatile, beautiful to look at and well-made.
-The leather will last a lifetime, and there is little to complain about with the construction.
+The leather and canvas will last a lifetime, and there is little to complain about with the construction.
 Duffle swoooooon!

 Best 2-Piece Budget Set for Colors and Patterns